Safeguarding & rules

 The following rules relate to both the 6 and 8 bell competitions.
 Where alternatives are given in brackets, the first refers to the 6 bell competition and the second to the 8 bell competition.

-1. Teams shall consist of six (eight) ringers, who must be members of the Society, but can be elected on the day of the competition.
+Teams shall consist of six (eight) ringers, who must be members of the Society, but can be elected on the day of the competition.
 Teams shall consist of:

 a.
-Tower-based teams, comprising members who are members of and ring regularly at the same tower, which is affiliated to the Society at the time of the competition.
+Tower-based teams, comprising members of the Society, who can be elected on the day.
+They must be members of or ring regularly at the same tower, which is affiliated to the Society at the time of the competition.
 There may be more than one team per tower, with a limit of two if there are more than ten entries in total.
-No person may ring more than one bell or for more than one tower based team.
+No person may ring more for more than one tower-based team.
 Up to one (two) guest ringer(s) may be allowed, providing they ring regularly with the band and are ringing members of the Society.

 c.
 Both types of team are eligible to win the Henry Follis Cup or the Harry Butler Shield.